- INVESTORS

 Description of risk

-The market price fluctuates over time for many of the input goods and services used in the manufacture of SCA’s products.
+The market price fluctuates over time for raw materials, input goods and services used in SCA’s operations.
 This could have a positive or negative impact on earnings.
 About 80% of SCA’s cost base is made up of raw materials, input goods and services.
 SCA’s cost structure is described in the Board of Directors’ Report.

 Impact: High